What are the Benefits of Family Therapy for Drug Addiction?

 What Is Family Therapy?

-Family psychotherapy is a specific type of group therapy where all of the clients in the therapeutic situation are related and treated by at least one therapist.
-According to one of the classic works on family therapy, Family Therapy in Clinical Practice, family therapy is often identified by a number of different names that actually describe the relationships that the individual members and the group have, such as marital therapy (marital couples), couples therapy (partners that may or may not be married), systems therapy (where typically family members who live together are part of the group), and several others.
+Family therapy is a specific type of group therapy where all of the individuals in the therapeutic situation are related and treated by at least one therapist.
+Family therapy is often identified by a number of different names that actually describe the relationships that the individual members and the group have, such as:

-Therapists delivering family therapy can have backgrounds in any of the major therapeutic schools of psychology, including Cognitive Behavioral Therapy, psychodynamic therapy, humanistic therapy, or any subtypes of these.
+Therapists delivering family therapy can have backgrounds in any of the major therapeutic schools of psychology, including cognitive behavioral therapy, psychodynamic therapy, humanistic therapy, or several others.

 The Goals and Principles of Family Therapy

-In order to accomplish the above goals, the family therapist will try and understand the family unit as both a single entity and a group that is composed of different individuals.
+In order to accomplish these goals, the family therapist will try and understand the family unit as both a single entity and a group that is composed of different individuals.

 Using this type of approach, there are a number of basic assumptions that family therapists from different psychotherapy paradigms share.